 The insurance sector cycle swings between a soft and hard market, this used to happen on average every 6 -7 years.
 What has been unusual is that the market has been soft for a least the last 15 years, with some businesses and insurance professionals never having experienced a change.

 It is now more important than ever for policyholders to have the right risk management measures in place.
 Anything that can be done to demonstrate to an insurer that risks have been minimised as much as possible will help with the rating and may make the difference between a risk being accepted or not.
 Especially when times are financially tough it can be tempting to look for insurances to cut to make savings.
 My advice would be not to make any rash or hasty decisions.
-In times when the economy is suffering there are likely to be a higher amount of risk than when the economy is buoyant.
-We have already seen a dramatic increase in cyber crime incidents in recent months.
+In times when the economy is suffering, there is likely to be a higher amount of risk than when the economy is buoyant.
+We have already seen a dramatic increase in cybercrime incidents in recent months.

 What can an insurance broker do to help?